jakubBone/Client-Server-Application/README.md

 ## Project Structure
 The project is divided into several key components:

-Client: The client-side application that establishes a connection with the server, sends requests, and receives responses.
+Client: handles user interactions and communicates with the server.

-Server: The server-side application that handles incoming client connections, processes requests, and sends back responses.
+Server: Manages client connections and processes requests.

-Utils: Various utility classes for handling tasks like JSON conversion, user interaction, and screen displaying.
+Database: Interfaces with the database for storing and retrieving data.

-User Management: Contains classes and functionality related to users, including user data, admin handling, and user management.
+Mail: Manages email-related functionalities.

-Mail System: Contains mail-related features, with classes that manage mail details and individual mailboxes.
+Request: Defines request types and factories.

-Handlers: Classes that process different types of client requests.
+Response: Handles responses to client requests.

-Database: Classes related to database connections and operations.
+Shared: Contains shared utilities and components.

-Requests: Classes for creating and processing client requests.
+User: Manages user credentials and roles.

 ## Project Overview